 05 of 09

 While the mixture is draining, crack the eggs into a small mixing bowl and beat by hand with a whisk or fork.
-Pour into the potato-onion mixture.
+Combine the potato-onion mixture with the eggs.
 Mix together with a large spoon.Continue to 6 of 9 below.

 06 of 09

 Pour 1 to 2 tbsp. of olive oil into a small, non-stick frying pan (approximately 9 to 10 inches) and heat on medium heat.
 When hot enough, stir the potato-onion mixture once more in the bowl and pour into the pan, spreading evenly over pan.
 You may need to turn heat to medium-low.
 Allow the egg to cook around the edges.
 Then, using a spatula, carefully lift up one side of the tortilla to check if the egg has slightly browned.
 The inside of the mixture should not be completely cooked and the egg will still be runny on top and in middle.Continue to 7 of 9 below.

 This is the hardest part of the recipe and the one that makes most cooks nervous.
 Don’t worry!
 It’s not as hard as you imagine.
 If you turn it over the sink, the worst that can happen is that you spill a bit of the egg mixture.

 When the mixture has browned on the bottom, you are ready to turn it over to cook the other side.
 Carefully carry the frying pan to a sink.
 Place a large dinner plate (12-inch) upside down over the frying pan to cover the top.
 With one hand on the frying pan handle and the other on top of the plate to hold it steady, quickly turn the frying pan over and the omelet will fall onto the plate.
 You’re almost done!Continue to 8 of 9 below.

 08 of 09